darryldecode/laravel-starter-kit/readme.md

 Laravel Starter Kit is based on Laravel 5.5 and VueJS + Material design.

-##Features
+## Features

 &#10004; User, Group & Permissions Management

-&#10004; Uses the default Laravel Auth + some goodies to handle complex permission handling so no worries of learning anything
+&#10004; Uses the default Laravel Auth + some goodies to handle complex permissions.
+No worries of learning anything!

 &#10004; Comes with File Manager Out of the box